gaggle/elixir_script/README.md

 aiming to provide a seamless experience for Elixir developers.
 Many thanks to the creators and contributors of GitHub Script.

+## Releasing

+New release are automatically created when `.pkgx.yaml`'s `VERSION` key is incremented.
+The release must then be edited, ensuring the Marketplace update is enabled, and then re-save.
+This is a built-in limitation of GitHub releases that prevents Marketplace releases from being automated.

 [github-script]: https://github.com/marketplace/actions/github-script

 [tentacat]: https://github.com/edgurgel/tentacat